 - Relational aggression and bullying – school-wide approaches for awareness and prevention;

-- Hands-on, practical activities to favor wellbeing, group cohesion, sense of belonging in the school community.
+- Hands-on, practical activities to favor well-being, group cohesion, and a sense of belonging in the school community.

 Day 2 – Importance of teamwork

-- Lesson and experiences regarding classroom cohesion, importance of forming a ‘team’.
+- Lesson and experiences regarding classroom cohesion, the importance of forming a ‘team’;

 - Practical activities using course members as a model for understanding group dynamics.